Quiere conocer gente

 - drinking wine at the home of a friend rather than a bar

-- Preferably vegetarian food for reasons of health, climate change, sustainability, and pollution... but it's not a religion.
+- Preferably vegetarian food for reasons of social justice, sustainability, and pollution... but it's not a religion.

 - Foreign foods, especially typical foods.
-I would much rather eat in a food stall in Asia than in a good restaurant in the US. :)
+I would rather eat at a food stall in Asia than in a good restaurant in the US.

-- Movies of all types except horror (yes, even chick flicks), particularly foreign ones where I have to read subtitles
+- Movies of all types (yes, even chick flicks), particularly foreign ones where I have to read subtitles.
+But *not* horror.

 - Good conversation and travel stories